datagovuk/guidance/organogram-data.md

 ![spreadsheet validity indicator - row](images/organogram_spreadsheet_invalid.png)

 More recent versions of the spreadsheet help you further by highlighting red the cell with the problem.
-A few versions of the spreadsheet have an extra column called "Invalid cell (Excel 2011+)" which tells you the column with the problem, although this feature is problematic - if you have this column, please see information below about an "older spreadsheet template" before continuing.
+A couple of versions of the spreadsheet have an extra column called "Invalid cell (Excel 2011+)" which tells you the column with the problem, although it didn't give accurate information.
+Also if you have this column in the '(final data) junior-staff' sheet then it will be problematic - if this is the case, please see information below about an "older spreadsheet template" before continuing.

 Once all problems are resolved and the 'WORKBOOK VALID?' indicator has gone green and you still get an error when you try to upload it, then [contact us](http://data.gov.uk/contact), supplying the file in question.